iomicroservices/baselink-nuxt/content/index.md

 From booking to done, here's how it works

 #description
-Whether it’s a one-off job or regular service, booking with BaseLink is simple.
-Tell us what you need, pick a time that works for you, and we’ll handle the rest.
-It’s fast, flexible, and all done online.
+Whether it's a one-off job or regular service, booking with BaseLink is simple.
+Tell us what you need, pick a time that works for you, and we'll handle the rest.
+It's fast, flexible, and all done online.

 #items
     ::process-item